smok-serwis/smok-client/docs/how-to-start.rst

 * `OrderExecutorThread` handles the loop executing orders.
 * `LogPublisherThread` handles publishing your logs to the SMOK server

+.. warning:: This will fetch macros every 30 minutes, so don't schedule events to happen sooner
+             than 30 minutes from now on, they are likely to be missed (but still will be executed).

 Nearly all of the callbacks that you provide will be called in the context of one of aforementioned threads.
 It will be documented which thread calls your callback.